10 Alternatives to Opioids for Pain Management

 Medical marijuana is a controversial, non-opioid alternative for pain.
 More and more states are passing laws allowing medical marijuana use for conditions such as pain, headaches, nausea, seizures, and Crohn’s disease.

-Marijuana contains hundreds of chemical compounds, but THC is the cannabinoid in marijuana that has been most widely researched.
-THC binds to receptors in the brain to produce effects such as reducing pain or anxiety.
-THC also provides the sensation of being “high,” which makes this a controversial treatment option.
+How does medical marijuana work?
+Marijuana contains hundreds of chemical compounds, but Delta 9‐Tetrahydrocannabinol (THC) and cannabidiol (CBD) are the active ingredients in cannabis that modulate a patient’s symptoms.
+THC binds to receptors in the brain to produce effects such as reducing pain or anxiety but also provides the psychoactive sensation of being “high,” which makes this a controversial treatment option.

-More than 60 peer-reviewed studies were examined by ProCon.org, seven of which focused on marijuana effectiveness for pain relief.
-Six of the seven double-blind studies associated cannabis use with lowered chronic pain, and neuropathic pain.
+How effective is medical marijuana?
+More than 60 peer-reviewed studies were examined by ProCon.org, seven of which focused on marijuana’s effectiveness for pain relief.
+Six of the seven double-blind studies associated cannabis use with lowered chronic and neuropathic pain.

-There is no question that using opioid painkillers can lead to addiction, and put your entire family at risk for prescription drug misuse, as well as accidental overdose and medicine poisoning.
+There is no question that using opioid painkillers can lead to addiction and put your entire family at risk for prescription drug misuse, as well as accidental overdose and medicine poisoning.
 There are many alternative treatments to pain relief, some more controversial than others, that may be a lower risk for your family and your health.
 Before you fill a prescription for an opioid painkiller, make sure you know all of the risks and alternative treatments available to you.

 Related